mecubey/Pyplayer/README.md

 ### FOR LINUX USERS:
 Dependencies:
 - any Python3 version
-- python-vlc and tkinter (tkinter usually comes with the installation of Python3) module
+- python-vlc and tkinter (tkinter usually comes with the installation of Python3) modules

 How to install modules:
 ```